House of X and Powers of X: Publication history

 The comics marked a company-wide relaunch of the X-Men.
 To this end, all ongoing X-Men comics - Uncanny X-Men, Mr. and Mrs. X, X-Force, X-23, and the Age of X-Man miniseries - were cancelled.

+In early 2024, as the Krakoan age of X-Men launched by HOX/POX was drawing to a close, an experimental edition of this series arranged in chronological order was released on Marvel Unlimited.
+Inspired by the chronological order feature on the DVD of Memento, it is described by editor Jordan D. White as a fun different perspective, but "NOT the recommended way to read the series!"

 Plot

 Part 1: "The House that Xavier Built"

-Several ambassadors arrive at the Jerusalem Habitat, responding to a telepathic message sent by Charles Xavier to recognize a new sovereign nation of Mutants, called Krakoa.
+Several ambassadors arrive at the Jerusalem Habitat, responding to a telepathic message sent by Charles Xavier to recognize a new sovereign nation of mutants, called Krakoa.
 The ambassadors are met by the newly appointed Krakoan ambassador Magneto.

 Near the sun, spacecraft approach the station known as "The Forge," home base of a human group called Orchis.
 Orchis is the self-proclaimed "last hope" for humanity, made up of various members of human organizations such as A.I.M., S.H.I.E.L.D., Hydra, Alpha Flight, and others, allied to prevent the extinction of homo sapiens to mutants.

 Meanwhile, a team made up of Mystique, Sabretooth, and Toad infiltrate the base of Damage Control searching for information in the databases.
 While they get what they searched for, Sabertooth maims several guards in the chaos and is eventually captured by the Fantastic Four.

 Part 2: "The Last Dream of Professor X"

-In a dark future Earth, humans and mutants are locked in an apocalyptic, decades-long war, ultimately stemming from the creation of the mutant nation-state on Krakoa.
-A series of journal notes interspersed throughout the issue provide historical backstory.
+In the past, Moira MacTaggert meets with Charles Xavier.
+In the present, Mystique gives the intel she stole to Professor X and Magneto.
+A hundred years into the future, the remnants of mutantkind on Earth war with the Man Machine Supremacy; the mutants Rasputin and Cardinal flee with intel stolen from the machines while their comrade Cylobel is captured and later killed by Nimrod and Omega Sentinel as the machines attempt to learn what intel the mutants stole.
+A thousand years into the future, a post-human referred to as the Librarian and Nimrod (now reduced to a small flying unit) reminisce about mutantkind and the surprising end of their war with humanity and the machines.

 Part 3: "The Uncanny Life of Moira X"

-Details 10 different timelines in the life of Moira Kinross.
+In a retcon of Moira MacTaggert, it is revealed that Moira is also a mutant.
+Her gift allows her, on dying, to start over as a baby while retaining all of the memories of her past lives.
+In this way, the different histories of the X-Men are seen to be timelines that she has lived through.
+She is told during one of her timelines by Destiny that she has 10, perhaps 11 timelines in total.